Job configuration upload type FTP (FTP jobs)

 The Advanced section

-Enable the Upload only when timestamp is different (reduces network load) checkbox if you wish to check the timestamp instead of the content of the files when carrying out an upload.
-This will ensure that only new and edited files are uploaded for the backup; files without changes will be taken over from the previous backup.
+Enable the Upload only when timestamp is different (reduces network load) checkbox if you wish to verify the timestamp instead of the content of the files when carrying out an upload.
+This will ensure that only new and edited files are uploaded for the backup.
+Files without changes will be taken over from the previous backup.
 This will further limit network traffic.

 File specifications and compare settings section